Just to See You Smile: Chart performance

 "Just to See You Smile" debuted in August 1997 and surged in November.
-It became McGraw's third consecutive No. 1 single from Everywhere, spending six weeks atop the Billboard magazine Hot Country Singles & Tracks chart in January and February 1998.
+It became McGraw's third consecutive No. 1 single from Everywhere and his seventh overall, spending six weeks atop the Billboard magazine Hot Country Singles & Tracks chart in January and February 1998.
 It was also McGraw's second single to be declared by Billboard as the Number One country single of the year.